-Africa isn’t just big—it’s a geographical powerhouse.
-It’s the second-largest continent on Earth, covering over 30.3 million square kilometers, including islands.
-That’s nearly six times the size of Greenland, though you’d never guess that from a Mercator projection map.
+Africa is not only big but also a geographical superpower.
+Area.
+It is the second-largest continent on earth, with an area of more than 30.3 million square km, including islands.
+That’s over six times the size of Greenland, yet you wouldn’t know it from a Mercator projection map.

-Most world maps use the Mercator projection, which was originally designed for navigation, not accuracy.
-This projection inflates the size of landmasses near the poles (like Europe or Canada) and shrinks those near the equator—like Africa.
+Most global maps are Mercator maps, which were developed for navigation, not for accuracy.
+This projection gives a false picture of the size of landmasses at the poles (such as Europe or Canada) and near the equator (such as Africa).

 Countries That Fit Into AfricaArea (sq. km)